OTonGitHub/CWM-React-18/README.md

   - animations
 - React good, because not set, which library to use for the other parts, depends on project
 - this project focus on just react, other tools for later
+- class is reserved keyword in js and ts, hence className used in tsx components